userfriendly01/planner/README.md

 If you are creating folder structures, add them to the 'paths' array in pathConfig and they will appropriately update the jsconfig, tsconfig, webpack aliases & the jestConfig

-For these changes to take effect, you can run a fresh build or manually run the command: npm run-script "generate-config"
+For these changes to take effect, you can run a fresh install or manually run the command: npm run-script "generate-config"

 ### Bamboo Environment Variables
 Environment Variables can be extracted from deployment/manifest-*.yml using the following legacy Bamboo deployment task command.